citruspower/citrusadlist/README.md

 # CitrusAdlist

-Custom ablist by Citrus for Pi-hole or similar DNS based Ad-Blockers.
+Custom adlists for Pi-hole or similar DNS based Ad-Blockers.